E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Acknowledgments

-This work was supported in part by the National Natural Science Foundation of China (No. 62272330 and No.U24A20328); in part by the Fundamental Research Funds for the Central Universities (No. YJ202219); in part by the Science Fund for Creative Research Groups of Sichuan Province Natural Science Foundation (No. 2024NSFTD0035); in part by the National Major Scientific Instruments and Equipments Development Project of Natural Science Foundation of China under Grant (No. 62427820); in part by the Natural Science Foundation of Sichuan (No. 2024YFHZ0233); in part by the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant (No. MSS24C004).
+This work was supported in part by the National Natural Science Foundation of China (No. U25B201508, No. 62272330, and No.U24A20328); in part by the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant (Proposal ID: 24-SIS-SMU-002).